Battle for nine-month boro presidency

-The seven candidates looking to fill the nine-month interim role of Queens borough President gathered Jan.
-15, for a community-led forum at the Israel Center for Conservative Judaism in Hillcrest.
+The seven candidates then looking to fill the nine-month interim role of Queens borough president gathered Wednesday, Jan.
+12 for a community-led forum at the Israel Center for Conservative Judaism in Hillcrest.

-The forum, organized by the mid-Queens Community Council, invited City Council Deputy Leader Jimmy Van Bramer (D-Sunnyside), former Senior Executive Assistant District Attorney James Quinn, police reform advocate and former NYPD Sgt.
-Anthony Miranda, Councilmember Donovan Richards (D-Laurelton), community activist and map maker Danniel Sun Maio, former Councilmember Elizabeth Crowley and Councilmember Costa Constantinides (D-Astoria) to prove why they would be the best choice for the position.
+The forum, organized by the mid-Queens community council, invited City Council Deputy Leader Jimmy Van Bramer, former Senior Executive Assistant District Attorney James Quinn, police reform advocate and former sergeant Anthony Miranda, Councilmember Donovan Richards, community activist and map maker Danniel Sun Maio, former Councilmember Elizabeth Crowley and Councilmember Costa Constantinides to prove why they would be the best choice for the position.

+Van Bramer has since dropped out of the race, stating in a Jan.
+21 Twitter post that “family circumstances have been weighing on me for some time, causing me to reconsider the timing and feasibility of this campaign” [See separate story in some additions or at qchron.com].

-In his opening statement, Quinn made it clean that he was opposed to the new bail reform laws and closing Riker’s Island, which wound up being the main concerns of community questioners.
+In his opening statement, Quinn made it clear that he was opposed to bail reform laws and closing Riker’s Island, which wound up being the main concerns of community questioners.

-“The judge needs the discretion on whether someone is a danger to society and the power to take them out of society,” said Crowley, the only other candidate to echo Quinn’s concerns of the reforms.
+“The judge needs the discretion on whether someone is a danger to society and the power to take them out of society,” said Crowley, the only other candidate to mirror Quinn’s rejection of the reform laws.

 “Bail is an opportunity to pay for your freedom,” said Constantinides. “[Bail] is about money, it’s not safety… the money in your pocket shouldn’t determine whether you get to go home.”